sadensmol/sadensmol.github.com/_posts/2017-09-16-sense-of-good-project-structure.md

  It's interesting but .Net took MVVM pattern to development as the default pattern for WPF UI development.

- Last 2 or 3 years I was working on big multiplatform desktop applications, so can provide you some best practices I learned during the development.
+ Last 2 or 3 years I was working on big multi platform desktop applications, so can provide you some best practices I learned during the development.

  All project divide into 5 packages:
  - controller